Mediterranean Spaghetti Squash

 - Add the Italian Herb Seasoning and Dried Oregano and cook a minute or so longer.

-- Mix 1/2 cup vegetable broth with 2 tablespoons balsamic or sherry vinegar.
+- Mix 1/2 cup vegetable broth with 2 tablespoons balsamic vinegar.

 - Add the stock-vinegar mixture to the pan and cook over medium heat about 2 minutes, then add mushroom back into the pan.